How to Stop Cravings at Night When You Have PCOS

 Does PCOS Cause Food Cravings at Night?

 Yes!
 PCOS can cause food cravings at night.
-One of the root issues with PCOS is the development of insulin resistance, which is when your body does not properly process glucose.
-This means rather than converting sugar to energy, your body holds onto the glucose and stores it as fat.
+One of the root issues with PCOS is the development of insulin resistance (IR), which is when your body does not properly process glucose.
+This means that rather than converting sugar to energy, your body holds onto the glucose and stores it as fat.
 This can make you feel fatigued, gain weight, and, of course, experience intense cravings.

 Another hormone imbalance that is common with PCOS is elevated cortisol levels, AKA the stress hormone.
 When you’re feeling stressed, you may feel inclined to partake in emotional eating or have increased cravings, especially at night when most people try to relax and unwind from their day.
 But also, high stress can also contribute to insulin resistance, making it a full-circle moment.